 Receive a FREE copy of this information in our Attachment report.
 Where should we send your report?
 Enter your email here:

 Lawrence B. Smith of Attachment Disorder Maryland, along with the work of Elizabeth Randolph, Ph.D., has proposed that Attachment Disorder is a spectrum or continuum.
-See also Psychalive.org, Psychologytoday.com, and Psychcentral.com for discussion of these types of attachment issues, including affects into adulthood.)
+(See also Psychalive.org, Psychologytoday.com, Mayo click on Attachment Disorder, and Psychcentral.com for discussion of these types of attachment issues, including affects into adulthood.)

 The following 4 categories are proposed diagnoses or clusters of attachment disorder: